Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 • HTTP Keep-Alive attempts to maintain the HTTPS connection between the client and server so later requests can reuse that connection.
 This skips the heavyweight HTTPS authentication on later requests.
 HTTP Keep-Alive is enabled by default on all clients.

-• TCP Keep-Alive requests the underlying operating system to send small packets over the socket connection to provide extra assurance the socket is kept alive and to immediately detect any drops.
-This ensures a later request won't spend time trying to use a dropped socket.
-TCP Keep-Alive is disabled by default on all clients.
-You may want to enable it.
-The following code examples show how to do this with each HTTP client.
+• TCP Keep-Alive requests that the underlying operating system sends small packets over the socket connection to provide extra assurance that the socket is kept alive and to immediately detect any drops.
+This ensures that a later request won't spend time trying to use a dropped socket.
+By default, TCP Keep-Alive is disabled on all clients.
+The following code examples show how to enable it on each HTTP client.
 When enabled for all non-CRT based HTTP clients, the actual Keep-Alive mechanism is dependent on the operating system.
 Therefore, you must configure additional TCP Keep-Alive values, such as timeout and number of packets, through the operating system.
-You can do this using sysctl on a Linux or Mac machine, or Registry values on a Windows machine.
+You can do this using sysctl on Linux or macOS, or using registry values on Windows.

 Example to enable TCP Keep-Alive on an Apache-based HTTP client